 Medium sized pocket knives typically have a blade length of between 2.5 and 3.75 inches.
 It’s the sweet spot that most EDC knives will fall into and the most popular size category.
 For real heavy duty applications you should consider a large sized pocket knife which has a blade of over 3.75 inches.
 Larger knives in this category are not too common but ideal for mammoth tasks.
 Note that with larger knives you need to pay close attention to state laws which may prohibit you from carrying them.

 As discussed in our blade types guide, there are plenty of variations on the market to fit every possible usage.
 This is certainly something you want to consider against your intended usage.
 If it’s general purpose I recommend going with a drop point or clip point blade.
 In addition to blade type you should consider whether you want a plain, serrated or partially serrated edge.
 Naturally a plain edge will be unable to perform any sawing cuts but excels at all forms of precision cutting.
 Rarely will you need a fully serrated edge unless it’s for specific heavy duty work.
 You may consider the combo edge (with partial serration) and these are getting more popular these days particularly on the tactical knives.

 With everything I’ve put into this site you cannot go wrong.
+Whether you need a knife for camping, hunting, self defense of simply an EDC you should be able to find a solid recommendation.
 Hopefully you’ve learned about knife types and the different steels in our Education section.
 No doubt you’ll have read through a bunch of detailed knife reviews in our Reviews section.
 You should have familiarized yourself with the various different pocket knife manufacturers in the Brands section and finally you’ve reviewed a complete detailed listing of most all the knives you’ll ever need to consider in our unique Comparison Chart.
-Now go grab the Best Pocket Knife Today!
+Now go grab your pocket knife today!
 If you still have questions, do not hesitate to get in touch.